Wind-WindKids/winding/samples/sophieandwind/ice.md

 That night, he lay on his bed, sim screen glowing, scrolling past the weather into news from half a world away.
 A peace negotiation had failed again.
-Drone footage showed a shopping center ablaze, its glass and steel skeleton lit orange against the smoke.
+Drone footage showed a school ablaze.

-Four people were dead.
-One of them was an eleven-year-old girl.

 The Dragon’s voice cut in, firm but not unkind:
 “Stop.
 This won’t get Sophie back.
 Work.”